-Data I/O's of programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
+Data I/O's programming solutions include a broad range of products, systems, modules and accessories, grouped into two general categories: automated programming systems and manual programming systems.
 We provide two main categories of automated programming systems: off-line and in-line.
-Data I/O's automated programming systems and FlashPAKTM share a common programming platform, FlashCORETM and Data I/O's universal job setup tool, TasklinkTM for Windows®.
+Data I/O's common programming platform, FlashCORETM, and Data I/O's universal job setup tool, TasklinkTM for Windows®, are available in each family of our automated programming systems and FlashPAKTM.
 In addition, we provide device support and service on all of our products.
 Device support is a critical aspect of our business and consists of writing software algorithms for devices and developing socket adapters to hold and connect to the device for programming.